Polybius: As historian

-A key theme of The Histories is the good statesman as virtuous and composed.
-The character of the Polybian statesman is exemplified in that of Philip II.
-His beliefs about Philip's character led Polybius to reject historian Theopompus' description of Philip's private, drunken debauchery.
+A key theme of the Histories is good leadership, and Polybius dedicates considerable time to outlining how the good statesman should be rational, knowledgeable, virtuous and composed.
+The character of the Polybian statesman is exemplified in that of Philip II of Macedon, who Polybius believed exhibited both excellent military prowess and skill, as well as proficient ability in diplomacy and moral leadership.
+His beliefs about Philip's character led Polybius to reject the historian Theopompus' description of Philip's private, drunken debauchery.
 For Polybius, it was inconceivable that such an able and effective statesman could have had an immoral and unrestrained private life as described by Theopompus.

-In recounting the Roman Republic, Polybius stated that "the Senate stands in awe of the multitude, and cannot neglect the feelings of the people".
+The consequences of bad leadership are also highlighted throughout the Histories.
+Polybius saw, for instance, the character and leadership of the later Philip V of Macedon, one of Rome's leading adversaries in the Greek East, as the opposite of his earlier exemplary namesake.
+Philip V became increasingly tyrannical, irrational and impious following brilliant military and political success in his youth; this resulted, Polybius believed, in his abandonment by his Greek allies and his eventual defeat by Rome in 197 BC.

-Other important themes running through The Histories are the role of Fortune in the affairs of nations, his insistence that history should be demonstratory, or apodeiktike, providing lessons for statesmen, and that historians should be "men of action" (pragmatikoi).
+Other important themes running throughout the Histories include the role of fortune in the affairs of nations, how a leader might weather bravely these changes of fortune with dignity, the educational value of history and how it should demonstrate cause and effect (or apodeiktike) to provide lessons for statesmen, and that historians should be "men of action" to gain appropriate experience so as to understand how political and military affairs are likely to pan out (pragmatikoi).

 Polybius is considered by some to be the successor of Thucydides in terms of objectivity and critical reasoning, and the forefather of scholarly, painstaking historical research in the modern scientific sense.
-According to this view, his work sets forth the course of history's occurrences with clearness, penetration, sound judgment, and, among the circumstances affecting the outcomes, he lays special emphasis on geographical conditions.
-Modern historians are especially impressed with the manner in which Polybius used his sources, particularly documentary evidence as well as his citation and quotation of sources.
-Furthermore, there is some admiration of Polybius' meditation on the nature of historiography in Book 12.
+According to this view, his work sets forth the course of history's occurrences with clearness, penetration, sound judgement, and, among the circumstances affecting the outcomes, he lays special emphasis on geographical conditions.
+Modern historians are especially impressed with the manner in which Polybius used his sources, particularly documentary evidence, as well as his citation and quotation of sources.
+Furthermore, there is some admiration for Polybius's meditation on the nature of historiography in Book 12.
 His work belongs, therefore, amongst the greatest productions of ancient historical writing.
-The writer of the Oxford Companion to Classical Literature (1937) praises him for his "earnest devotion to truth" and his systematic pursuit of causation.
+The writer of The Oxford Companion to Classical Literature (1937) praises him for his "earnest devotion to truth" and his systematic pursuit of causation.

-It has long been acknowledged that Polybius' writings are prone to a certain hagiographic tone when writing of his friends, such as Scipio, and subject to a vindictive tone when detailing the exploits of his enemies, such as Callicrates, the Achaean statesman responsible for his Roman exile.